 Table of Contents

 Are you a healthcare startup or entrepreneur in the process of choosing HIPAA-compliant cloud hosting?
-If your business will host electronic Protected Health Information (ePHI), then this should be top of mind as you research hosting options and explore the first steps in launching your company.
+If your business hosts electronic Protected Health Information (ePHI), then this should be top of mind as you research hosting options and explore the first steps in launching your company.

 ePHI is highly confidential information containing the medical information of individuals.
 This healthcare data or information is protected under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 And, as soon as your business gains access to ePHI, you need to ensure all partners and touchpoints to that information are HIPAA compliant — particularly the provider that will serve as the home base for all of your users’ confidential and legally protected health information.